neetra/React-For-Beginners/README.md

 How to run?
 	1)	Open Powershell as an administrator.
 	2)	Go to the folder, where to create the react project.
-	3)	Enter the command : Npm create-react-app <anyname>
+	3)	Enter the command : Npm create-react-app  <reactappanyname>
 	4)	Go to the src folder and delete all files
 	5)	Select the branch which has associated solution, download the files and paste them in src folder.
 	6)	Switch back to PowerShell window and enter command “npm start”